 Sprinkler irrigation is a method of applying irrigation water in a similar way to natural rainfall.
 Water is distributed though a system of pipes and is then sprayed into the air through sprinklers, so that it breaks up into small water drops which fall to the ground.

-The sprinkler systems we construct irrigate whole fields, and can significantly improve the quality of fine-leaved crops such as coriander, as well as enhancing the uniformity of through of crops.
+The sprinkler systems we construct irrigate whole fields, and can significantly improve the quality of fine-leaved crops such as coriander, as well as enhancing the uniformity of crops.

 A further advantage of these systems is that it becomes possible to irrigate a field during short periods when electricity supplies are available, reducing human resource inputs.
 Whilst traditional flood irrigation requires the efforts of a whole family for 6-8 hours, sprinklers mean one person alone can complete this task in a few hours.